jaclary/swift_repo/functions.md

 ### Exercise 4.3

-Write a function `greeting` that takes the name of a person (e.g. "Donald Trump") as input and returns a greeting string (e.g. "Hello, Donald Trump!") that can be printed.
+Write a function `greeting` that takes the name of a person (e.g. "Helen Sloan") as input and returns a greeting string (e.g. "Hello, Helen Sloan!") that can be printed.

 <details>
 <summary>Solution</summary>